Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Insider Selling: Insiders have been aggressively cashing out.

 - While CEO Jerry Mattys currently owns ~300,000 shares, he has sold ~350,000 shares since the beginning of 2018 (including derivative exercise sales), of which ~130,000 shares were in 2019 alone.
-The largest transaction in which he sold 50,000 shares (15% of his then share holdings excluding options) occurred on February 13/14, 2019…three weeks after the RAC audits were announced.
+The largest transaction in which he sold 50,000 shares (15% of his then shareholdings excluding options) occurred on February 13/14, 2019…three weeks after the RAC audits were announced.

 - In total, insiders have sold ~900,000 shares (or ~$46mm worth) since 2018.